skat3z/Quick-Project-Start/README.md

 ## Guides
-Run ```observ script.rb``` in terminal, when working in sass, or haml.
+Run ```observr script.rb``` in terminal, when working in sass, or haml.
 I already have **Sass** running in my code editor, so i only use this command to auto compile haml.

 Edit index.php (to change <title>), header.haml, footer.haml, and create new pages inside the haml-pages folder for the theme you are creating.